-Section 21 Health and Safety
+Section 22 Health and Safety

-21.1 Introduction
+22.1 Introduction

-This section of the EIS assesses the health and safety issues relevant to the development of the Alpha Coal Project (Mine) (the Project).
+This section of the Environmental Impact Statement (EIS) assesses the health and safety issues relevant to the development of the Kevin's Corner Coal Mine Project (the Project).
 The health and safety of mine employees, mine visitors, and the public were assessed and mitigation measures outlined, where appropriate.

-21.1.1 Health and Safety Management System
+22.1.1 Health and Safety Management System

-The Proponent is committed to providing a safe and healthy working environment to its employees, contractors, and visitors and completing the Project with minimal impacts to the surrounding environment and communities.
-The health, safety, environment, community and heritage (HSECH) risks associated with the development and operation of the proposed mine are to be managed under the Hancock Integrated Management System (HIMS).
-All site and Project personnel are to comply with the requirements of the HIMS.
+The Proponent is committed to providing a safe and healthy working environment to its employees, contractors, and visitors, and completing the Project with minimal negative impacts to the surrounding environment and communities.
+The health, safety, environment, community and heritage (HSECH) risks associated with the development and operation of the proposed mine are to be managed under the company's safety system.
+All site and Project personnel must comply with the requirements of this safety system.

-HIMS is consistent with the principles of ISO 14001 Environmental Management System and AS/NZS 4801 Occupational Health and Safety Management Systems.
+The company's safety system is consistent with the principles of ISO 14001 Environmental Management System and AS/NZS 4801 Occupational Health and Safety Management Systems.
 It provides a framework for implementation and monitoring of plans, procedures and work practices in accordance with the Proponent's HSECH Management Standards.
 Implementation of the HSECH Management Standards enables identified risks to be appropriately managed and to ensure legislative compliance with approvals and licences.

-The legislative and regulatory requirements relevant to the mine are described in Table 21-1.
+The legislative and regulatory requirements relevant to the mine are described in Table 22-1.